sul-dlss-deprecated/geohydra/README.md

 To ingest ArcGIS `*.shp.xml` files and transform into ISO 19139 files

     % bundle exec bin/ingest_arcgis.rb

+To generate the `geoOptions.json` files which contain inspections of the Shapefiles:

+    % bundle exec bin/build_stage_options.rb

 To package up the .shp files into .zip files: